 When you live according to what you care about, keeping your cup full is a lot easier.
 If you’re not sure how to live according to your values, start by explaining how your goals relate back to your values.

-For example, if you value curiosity, and one of your goals is to learn more about product management your explanation would be: I want to
+For example, if you value curiosity, and one of your goals is to learn more about product management your explanation would be: I want to connect with my product management colleagues to learn more about what they do because I’m curious about what the product lifecycle looks like.

 Step 3: Garnish with topping of your choice.